 After The War and After Court

-After the war, General Lee’s son Custis sued to recover his property on the premise of being deprived of his inheritance.
+After the Civil War ended, General Lee’s son Custis sued to recover his property on the premise of being deprived of his inheritance.
 The Supreme Court found in his favor and Custis then could have kept the property for himself and his own use.
 But there were already 20,000 dead Union soldiers buried on his land, thanks to the efficiency of General Meigs.
 Instead of insisting they all be exhumed and buried elsewhere, which he legally could have done, he was a man with a compassionate heart, so he agreed to negotiate with the government for a valid sale of his home place.
 In the end, he agreed to accept the full amount of the land and property appraisal and extra funds for being deprived of his inheritance.
 The Court awarded him in the 1882 case of United States v.
 Lee, the whopping sum of $150,000 dollars which in those days was a stupendous amount of money.
 But the best is yet to come.

 The REAL Twist In The Story

 But here’s the twist you weren’t expecting.
 General Lee’s son and heir, Custis Lee, walked into a room on March 31, 1883 and signed over the title to Arlington House and the land to the United States Government.
 The person receiving the title documents for the government was none other than Robert Todd Lincoln, the son of Robert E. Lee’s nemesis, the assassinated President Abraham Lincoln.
 Life certainly has its odd twists and turns, don’t you think?